Exodus (Uris novel): Themes

 The main plot of the novel, writes Bonnie Helms, involves a "story of great courage."
 Among the characters are "freedom fighters" Ari and Barak Ben Canaan and Dov Landau, whose stories are told in flashbacks.
 American nurse Kitty Fremont and German refugee Karen Hansen work alongside them to help defeat the British blockade of Palestine.
-The novel includes several love stories, although they often take place in surroundings of violence and terrorism.
+The novel includes several love stories, although they often occur among violence and terrorism.
 "Uris gives the reader a strong sense of the past, present, and the future of the Jewish people," states Helms.

 The personal stories in Exodus inspired its characters to seek their meaning and identity in relation to their social settings.
 Those settings were composed of their previous personal experiences, which were then grounded in both religion and geography.
 According to William Darby, "The leading characters in Exodus only find romantic happiness when they understand that they must conjoin nationalistic, religious and personal aims."

-Years after the success of the book, Uris explains why he thinks it received such an enthusiastic reception:
+Years after the book's success, Uris explains why he thinks it received such an enthusiastic reception: